andrekolodochka/sydtechleaders.github.io/README.md

 ### Sponsoring

 We are currently looking for venue and catering sponsors for future events in Sydney.
-Please email sydtechleaders@gmail.com if you're interested in hosting.
+Please email sydtechleaders@gmail.com if you're interested in getting involved.

 ### Topics, Decks, and Notes

+To propose a topic for a future event, just [open an issue](https://github.com/sydtechleaders/meetups/issues) and we'll see if it fits on our calendar.
+Slide decks and notes from past events can also be found at our [meetup repo](https://github.com/sydtechleaders/meetups/).